zhanghm1995/awesome-world-models-for-AD/README.md

 # Awesome-World-Models-for-AD :red_car:
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/zhanghm1995/awesome-world-models-for-AD)

 **NOTE**: Here we have contained the abstract and a main figure from the original paper presenting the main framework or motivations to help us take a glance about these papers (You can expand the **Abstract** button to see them).
-More papers list and details can be found in our survey paper 🎉.

 A curated list of awesome world models for autonomous driving (continually updated).